Codes and Frequencies

 For sample adults and sample children who still have asthma (ASTHMASTIL) or who had an asthma episode/attack in the past 12 months (ASTHATAKYR), ASTHPINQUICK indicates whether they had used a prescription inhaler for quick relief from asthma symptoms during the past 3 months.
 Please see the Comparability tab for a discussion of the change in universe.

-Interviewers prefaced this question with the following statement:
+Prior to 2020, interviewers prefaced this question with the following statement:

 They then asked, "During the past 3 months, have you used the kind of prescription inhaler that you breathe in through your mouth, that gives quick relief from asthma symptoms?"
 According to the Field Representative's Manual, a help screen showed "examples of the types of inhalers that provide quick relief," to provide clarification if a respondent was uncertain how to classify a particular medication.

-Those responding affirmatively to ASTHPINQUICK were asked a follow-up question about whether they used more than three canisters of this type of inhaler during the past 3 months (ASTHCANGT3).
+Prior to 2020, those responding affirmatively to ASTHPINQUICK were asked a follow-up question about whether they used more than three canisters of this type of inhaler during the past 3 months (ASTHCANGT3).

 Later questions in the 2003 survey collected information about whether persons had ever taken preventive asthma medication (ASTHPREV) and, if so, whether they were now taking preventive asthma medication daily or almost daily (ASTHPRENOW).